KidPudel/web-starter-kit/css/units.md

 1. Pixels (`px`): Pixels are a fixed unit of measurement that are used to define exact sizes.
 One pixel represents one dot on the screen.
 The size of a pixel may vary depending on the screen resolution.

-2. Percentages (`%`): Percentages are a relative unit of measurement that are based on the size of the parent element.
+2. Percentages (`%`): Percentages are a **_relative unit of measurement that are based on the size of the parent element_**.
 For example, if a parent element is 200px wide and a child element is set to be 50% wide, it will be 100px wide.

-3. Viewport Width (`vw`): Viewport width is a relative unit of measurement that is based on the width of the browser window.
+3. Viewport Width (`vw`): Viewport width is a **_relative unit of measurement that is based on the width of the browser window_ (and not on a parent like `%`)**.
 1vw is equal to 1% of the viewport width.
 For example, if the viewport is 1000px wide, 1vw would be equal to 10px.

 4. Viewport Height (`vh`): Viewport height is similar to viewport width, but it's based on the height of the browser window instead.